 My dad was (and still is) a teacher.
 Because of this, he knew which kids in our school came from families that were struggling financially.
 He knew how many kids they had and what their general needs were.
 We would all sit down and he would tell us about a family we were going to surprise that year.

 Next, we would shop.
 My parents bought double of everything that they were getting for our Christmas dinner.
-It was never anything too fancy, just the traditional turkey or ham (whichever was on special), potatoes, cranberries, vegetables, pie and milk.
+It was never anything too fancy, just the traditional turkey or ham (whichever was on special), potatoes, cranberries, vegetables, pie, and milk.
 After we had all of the groceries, we bought presents for the kids.
-These presents usually included items like toothbrushes, candy and a new toy.
+These presents usually included items like toothbrushes, candy, and a new toy.
 We wrapped the presents and put all the groceries in either large bags or boxes.
-Delivery night was the best part.
+The delivery night was the best part.

 Around the 21st of December, we got to stay up past our regular bed-time.
 Loaded in the car, we pulled up near the drop-house and stealthily brought everything we had prepared from our car, quietly setting them right in front of the door.
 Then, we all made sure we were in the getaway car except for dad; he would knock on the door and escape to the car before they saw us.
 Sometimes we would catch a glimpse of the parents opening the door and looking confused.
 Other times we didn’t see anything.

 These gifts were always anonymous and we were never told thank you, but through this simple act, my parents taught me that Christmas is really about generosity.
 It was those years that my family lived out the scripture that it is more blessed to give than receive.